Technigo/project-happy-thoughts-api/README.md

 ## Deploying Your API

 After building your API, deploy it to a server of your choice.
-Then, update your Happy Thoughts frontend to use this API instead of the old Technigo one by changing the API URL.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---